MARKET INTELLIGENCE/Last updated Q2 2026

 Yamaha Motor

 Pioneer of agricultural UAS via RMAX helicopter programme since 1980s.
-Continued operational deployment through Japanese cooperative agricultural sector.
+Continued operational deployment through Japanese JA cooperative agricultural sector.

 Parrot